X

 Tests and procedures used to diagnose sebaceous carcinoma include:

 • Skin exam.
-Your health care provider will carefully inspect your skin to understand your condition.
+A healthcare professional may carefully inspect your skin to understand your condition.

 • Eye exam.
 If you have sebaceous carcinoma on your eyelid, you might need to see an eye doctor.
 Eye doctors are also called ophthalmologists.
 The eye doctor will carefully check your eyelid and your eye.
 The eye doctor looks for signs that cancer has spread to the tissue that covers the inside of your eyelid and the white of your eye.

 • Skin biopsy.
-Your provider will remove a small amount of tissue for testing.
+Your healthcare professional may remove a small amount of tissue for testing.
 Specialized lab tests can determine if cancer cells are present.

 Treatment